shivamkumarjha711/Firebase_Contact_App/README.md

 **•	Firebase:** Firebase serves as the backend and database for the app.
 It offers real-time data synchronization, user authentication, and secure data storage.

 The Contact App aims to be a robust and user-centric solution for efficiently managing contact information.
-It will continue to evolve and adapt to user needs and technological advancements, ensuring a top-notch experience for all users.
+It will continue to evolve and adapt to user needs and technological advancements, ensuring a top-notch experience for all users..